 The blogs were my ways of both reaching out and reaching in.
 And I never stopped ever since.

 Maybe because in the old days, I wrote about sad things.
 I was sad.
 I didn’t know happiness back then.
 It was such an abstract concept.
 Sadness fuelled my writing in such a way that got me somewhat addicted to it.
 I couldn’t write when I was happy.
-So I made myself sad, sometime subconsciously, other times consciously.
+So I made myself sad, sometimes subconsciously, other times consciously.